AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor chooses to add a new lesson.
-2. TMS requests details (date, time, location, student).
+2. System requests details (date, time, location, student).
 3. Tutor enters lesson details.
-4. TMS saves the lesson and confirms creation.
+4. System saves the lesson and confirms creation.

     Use case ends.

 **Extensions**

 * 3a.
-TMS detects invalid/missing lesson details.
+System detects invalid/missing lesson details.

     * 3a1.
-TMS requests correction.
+System requests correction.

       Use case resumes at step 3.